ConnorAU/A3GunGame/README.md

 Hosting this mission is no different to any other, though there are some things you should know just to make the experience more enjoyable.

 ## Server-side difficulty mod
-You will find a pbo file named `GunGameDifficulty_ConnorAU.pbo` on the [releases](https://github.com/ConnorAU/A3GunGame/releases) page.
+You will find a pbo file named `cau.gungamedifficulty.pbo` on the [releases](https://github.com/ConnorAU/A3GunGame/releases) page.
 This is for use server-side to include a custom difficulty calibrated for this game mode.

 To install:
 1. Place the pbo in `Arma 3 Server\@gungame\addons` and include `-serverMod=@gungame` in your server command line